 We found 4 urologists who accept Coventry Open Access HMO near Lorain, OH.

-Clinical interests: Prostate Problems, Bladder Cancer, Cystoscopy, Penile Disorders, Brachytherapy, Hypogonadism, ...
+Clinical interests: Prostate Problems, Cystoscopy, Brachytherapy, Hypogonadism, Neurostimulation, Urinary Incontinence, ...
 (Read more)

-Dr. Shih-Chieh Chueh's areas of specialization are urology (urinary tract disease) and transplant surgery.
-He has received a 5.0 out of 5 star rating by his patients.
-Dr. Chueh's areas of expertise include the following: bladder cancer, pelvic cancer, and partial nephrectomy.
-Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Chueh accepts.
-Dr. Chueh is a graduate of Taipei Medical University.
-His medical residency was performed at National Taiwan University Hospital.
-In addition to English, he speaks Chinese.
-Dr. Chueh is professionally affiliated with Richard E. Jacobs Health Center.
+Dr. Shih-Chieh Chueh's medical specialty is urology (urinary tract disease) and transplant surgery.
+He attended National Taiwan University School of Medicine and Taipei Medical University and then went on to complete his residency at National Taiwan University Hospital.
+Areas of expertise for Dr. Chueh include bladder cancer, pelvic cancer, and partial nephrectomy.
+Dr. Chueh's patients gave him an average rating of 5.0 out of 5 stars.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Chueh takes.
+In addition to English, Dr. Chueh speaks Chinese.
+He is professionally affiliated with Avon Hospital, Richard E. Jacobs Health Center, and Lorain Family Health and Surgery Center.

-Clinical interests: Bladder Cancer, Partial Nephrectomy, Polycystic Kidney Disease, Radical Nephrectomy, Tumor, ...
+Clinical interests: Bladder Cancer, Partial Nephrectomy, Polycystic Kidney Disease, Pheochromocytoma, Penile Cancer, Var ...
 (Read more)